JIAOGULAN Overview Information

 Not enough is known about the safety of jiaogulan during breast-feeding.
 Stay on the safe side and avoid use.

 “Auto-immune diseases” such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Jiaogulan might cause the immune system to become more active.
 This could increase the symptoms of auto-immune diseases.
 If you have an auto-immune condition, it’s best to avoid using jiaogulan until more is known.
-Bleeding disorders: Jiaogulan may slow blood clotting.
-There is a concern that it might make bleeding disorders worse.

 Surgery: Jiaogulan might slow blood clotting.
 There is some concern that it might increase the risk of bleeding during and after surgery.
 Stop using jiaogulan at least 2 weeks before a scheduled surgery.